Documenting the Recent Past Workshop

 Become familiar with various recording approaches including laser scanning, field sketching, and hand measuring as well as the steps involved in processing data and compiling documentation packages for submission to NPS Heritage Documentation Programs.

 Cost: $175 including boxed lunch and refreshments.
-AIA Continuing Education Credits will be available.
+Attendees eligible for AIA Continuing Education Credits.

 A complete schedule will be forthcoming.
-For inquiries, contact: chad_randl@nps.gov
+For inquiries, contact the Program Manager.